Quasi-isometry classification of right-angled Artin groups II: several infinite out cases: Shuffling tiers and branches

-Given right-angled Artin group $G(\Gamma)$ of type II (not necessarily prime), our goal in the next two sections is to find a prime right-angled Artin group $G(\Gamma')$ which is quasi-isometric to $G(\Gamma)$.
+Given right-angled Artin group $G(\Gamma)$ of type II (not necessarily prime), our goal in the next three subsections is to find a prime right-angled Artin group $G(\Gamma')$ which is quasi-isometric to $G(\Gamma)$.
 Such $G(\Gamma')$, if exists, must be unique by Theorem \ref{8.9}.
+In this subsection, we introduce a wall space structure on $F(\Gamma)$ and prove several basic properties of this wall space for later use.